-Sales tax is implemented with effect from 1 September 2018 to replace Goods and Services Tax (GST).
 Sales tax is a single-stage tax imposed on taxable goods manufactured locally by a registered manufacturer, and on taxable goods imported by any person.

 The term "manufacture" in relation to goods other than petroleum, means the conversion by manual or mechanical means of organic or inorganic materials into a new product by changing the size, shape, composition, nature or quality of such materials and includes the assembly of parts into pieces of machinery or other products but does not include the installation of machinery or equipment for the purpose of construction.
 In relation to petroleum, the term "manufacture" means any process of separation, purification, refining, conversion and blending.